-Marijuana paraphernalia - Equipment, products and materials of any kind that are used or intended for use in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, ingesting, smoking or otherwise introducing into the human body marijuana for medical use or recreational use as defined in this Chapter, including, without limitation, water pipes, hashish pipes, glass pipes, bongs, vaporizers, scales rolling papers, hydroponic equipment and grow lights and general tobacco products in so-called smoke shops.
+Marijuana Paraphernalia - Equipment, products and materials of any kind that are used or intended for use in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, ingesting, smoking or otherwise introducing into the human body marijuana for medical use or recreational use as defined in this Chapter, including, without limitation, water pipes, hashish pipes, glass pipes, bongs, vaporizers, scales rolling papers, hydroponic equipment and grow lights and general tobacco products in so-called smoke shops.

-Marijuana product - concentrated marijuana or a product composed of marijuana and other ingredients that is intended for use or consumption.
-"Marijuana product" includes, but is not limited to, an edible marijuana product, a marijuana ointment and a marijuana tincture.
+Marijuana Product: A product composed of marijuana, harvested marijuana or marijuana concentrate and other ingredients that is intended for medical use or consumption for adult use, including, but not limited to, an edible marijuana product, a marijuana ointment and a marijuana tincture, but not including marijuana concentrate.